grayside/githook_cook/README.md

     $> ln -s cook/githook_cook.php pre-commit

+## Testing Workflows
+githook_cook.php can be run standalone.

+    $> ./githook_cook.php test <git-event>

+Can be used to run the routines of, say, pre-commit against a directory of mostly empty test files.

+This test mode replaces the git.inc library with a test.git.inc library with faked functionality.

 ## Future Plans
 1. Have Drupal Coder validation.
 2. Implement some kind of configuration of Cook Plugins.
 Possibly using